matatk/matatk.github.io/_drafts/test-driven-development-as-if-you-meant-it-reviewed-part-4.md

 What would have been the correct way of going about this change?
 One possible approach would be to make all of the uses of the method look the same first.
 Then extract a new method and inline the old one.

 This would look something like the following.
-Start from the same GREEN state as above:
+Start from the same <span style="color: green;">GREEN</span> state as above:

 ```python
 def test_illegal_move_is_not_legal():